Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 >
 > Let $p$ be the event 'I am healthy today', and $q$ be the event 'I work today', then the conditional statement $p \rarr q$ means that 'if I am healthy today then I work today'.

+The symbol of a double right arrow $\rArr$ is used outside of logic, in mathematics in general, to signify 'then'.

 (Negación lógica)
 **Logical negation**: an operator used to negate an event.
 A negated event means that its negation happens.
 [Logical negation code](Programs/Ch02/S02_03_Logical_negation.py)